kstep/graphicsmagick/www/api/api.rst

 with libGraphicsMagick.a, libGraphicsMagick.so, or GraphicsMagick.dll depending
 on your system.

-The API is divided into a number of categories:
+The API is divided into a number of categories.
+While reading this documentation, please reference the types_ documentation as required:

   * Animate_: Interactively animate an image sequence
   * Annotate_: Annotate an image with text